zhongliliu/elastool/README.md

 ## Citing ElasTool

-If you have used ElasTool in your research, kindly reference the appropriate publications:
+If you have used ElasTool in your research, please, consider citing the appropriate publications from the list below:

 ### Main ElasTool Implementation
 - Please cite for ElasTool's primary implementation: